Habitats - Culm grassland

 Culm grassland is a unique habitat that developed above a geological formation known as the Culm Measures laid down in the Carboniferous period (about 300 million years ago) in northwest Devon and northeast Cornwall.
 The name comes from the occasional presence of a soft, sooty coal, known in Devon as culm.
 The majority of the formation consists of shales and thin sandstones although there are also areas of slate, limestone and chert.

 The geology of the Culm Measures has given rise to acidic, clay soils that are poorly drained in most places.
-In addition, the relatively high rainfall experienced in southwest England makes the soil very damp, circumstances that persist even through the driest of summers.
+In addition, the relatively high rainfall experienced in southwest England makes the soil very damp, conditions that persist even through the driest of summers.
 The only similar areas elsewhere in the UK are in south Wales, where the term rhôs pasture is used — Welsh for wet pasture — and in southwest Scotland.
 Outside the UK, there is a closely related area in north-west France.
 There may be others in western Ireland, northwest Spain and Portugal.

 Some 92% of culm grassland has been lost in the past 100 years, with 48% disappearing between 1984 and 1991 alone.
 The chief causes have been agricultural improvement of land by drainage, ploughing, reseeding and fertiliser application; afforestation; abandonment and neglect; management inappropriate for conservation purposes (e.g. overgrazing); and habitat fragmentation.
-Several attempts have been implemented to halt the decline including those by DWT (Culm Natural Networks and more recently the Working Wetlands project), Butterfly Conservation (Reconnecting The Culm), and Natural England (through the Higher Level Stewardship Scheme).
+Several initiatives have been implemented to halt the decline including those by DWT (Culm Natural Networks and currently the Working Wetlands project), Butterfly Conservation (Reconnecting The Culm), and Natural England (through the Higher Level Stewardship Scheme).

 Find out more about DWT's Working Wetlands project